alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 It is an amazing product that works very well for some large Internet services such as Stack Overflow.
 It would then redirect the traffic to the Erlang server.
-But this scheme did not work well: the filter servers worked for a minute or two before collapsing in a miserable pile.
+This scheme was an improvement, although not completely successful: the filter servers worked for a minute or two before collapsing in a miserable pile.